YannickCogne/BAITS/README.md

 <li>Delete files in repository blast_index; nucl_bdd and prot_bdd.</li>
 <li>Copy CDS databases in nucl_bdd and name it "CDS_nameofsample"</li>
 <li>Copy protein databases in prot_bdd and name it "T_nameofsample"</li>
+ <li> Accession must be the same between CDS and protein databases</li>
 <li> Change prot_pep_BioM.tab with peptides you search.
 ID_contig can correspond to the variable part of accession from reference. <br>
 <li>For windows: <br>
 BAITS_v1.0vwindows.py "common part of contigs accession from reference" "reference database accession"<br>